LordOfTrident/tcore/README.md

 All of the programs recognise `--help` and `--version` arguments.
 Usage for each program is under the `--help` argument.

 ## Make
-Run `make all` to see all the make rules
+Run `make all` to see all the make rules.